MajorMittenss/arma-server-web-admin/README.md

-host | IP or Hostname to listen on type | Which kind of server to use, can be 'linux', 'windows' or 'wine' parameters | Extra startup parameters added to servers and headless clients serverMods | Mods that always and only will be used by the game servers auth | If both username and password is set, HTTP Basic Auth will be used prefix | Text prepended to all game servers name suffix | Text appended to all game servers name
+host | IP or Hostname to listen on type | Which kind of server to use, can be 'linux', 'windows' or 'wine' parameters | Extra startup parameters added to servers and headless clients serverMods | Mods that always and only will be used by the game servers *Includes every single server* auth | If both username and password is set, HTTP Basic Auth will be used prefix | Text prepended to all game servers name suffix | Text appended to all game servers name